Skip to content

 • Allows predators to say “no one will ever see this,”

-• Encourages impulsive behavior that children cannot fully understand, and
+• Encourages impulsive behavior (including the dissemination of sexual content) that children cannot fully understand, and

-• Erases evidence that might otherwise help law enforcement file charges or support a civil case.
+• Erases evidence of obscene and destructive content that might otherwise help law enforcement file charges or support a civil case.

 • Claim to be a teenager and appear in your child’s friend suggestions,